vvij86/churn_predictions/readme.txt

-csv_file = r"dataset.csv"
+csv_file = r"churn_prepared_dataset.csv"

-2. Remove ACCOUNT_TYPE_CODE because it is a constant column.

-3. Keep ACCOUNT_ID separately for traceability, but do not include it as a model feature.

-4. For these recency columns:

-txn_days_since_last_12m

-contrib_days_since_last_12m

-rollover_days_since_last_12m

-Create corresponding no-history indicator columns:

-no_txn_history_12m

-no_contrib_history_12m

-no_rollover_history_12m

-5. Determine no-history using the related event count:

-txn_count_12m = 0

-contrib_count_12m = 0

-rollover_count_12m = 0

-Do not determine no-history only from the recency value.

-6. When the related event count is zero, replace its recency value with 366, representing no event during the 12-month observation window.

-7. Keep PRODUCT_ID and SCHEME_ID as categorical features.

-8. Separate:

-X for model features

-y for target_churn

-account_ids for traceability

-9. Print:

-input dataset shape

-prepared dataset shape

-final feature names

-X shape

-y shape

-account_ids shape

-counts for each newly created no-history indicator

-10. Save the prepared output with headers as:

-churn_prepared_dataset.csv

-The saved file should contain:
+2. Validate that these columns exist:

 ACCOUNT_ID

-all prepared model features
+PRODUCT_ID
+SCHEME_ID
 target_churn

+3. Keep ACCOUNT_ID separately for traceability and do not use it as a model feature.

+4. Separate:

+X = all model feature columns
+y = target_churn
+account_ids = ACCOUNT_ID

+5. Treat PRODUCT_ID and SCHEME_ID as categorical columns, not continuous numeric variables.

+6. Create a stratified 80/20 train-test split using:

+test_size=0.20
+random_state=42
+stratify=y

+7. Split account_ids using the same train-test indices so account traceability is preserved.

+8. Print:

+total dataset shape

+X_train shape

+X_test shape

+y_train shape

+y_test shape

+train target counts and percentages

+test target counts and percentages

+train and test account ID counts

+confirmation that no ACCOUNT_ID appears in both train and test

+9. Save these four files with headers:

+churn_X_train.csv
+churn_X_test.csv
+churn_y_train.csv
+churn_y_test.csv

+10. Also save traceability files:

+churn_train_account_ids.csv
+churn_test_account_ids.csv

+11. Do not encode categorical columns yet.

+12. Do not scale numeric columns yet.

+13. Do not train or evaluate any ML model yet.

-11. Add clear comments and basic error handling for:
+14. Add clear comments and basic error handling for:

-missing dataset.csv
+missing input file

 missing required columns

+invalid target values

-failure while saving the output
+failure while saving output files

-12. Do not split the dataset and do not train or evaluate any model yet.

-13. At the end, explain how to run the new file from the VS Code terminal using:
+15. At the end, explain how to run the file from the VS Code terminal:

-python preprocess_churn_dataset.py
+python split_churn_dataset.py